Well Permitting & Inspections

 Water Test Kits

 Through funds from the Groundwater Protection Act of 1987 and the Grants to Counties program, Mills County residents have access to free water test kits.
-These tests are provided through Mills County Public Health and the University Hygienic Lab (UHL).
+These tests are provided through Mills County Public Health and the State Hygienic Lab (SHL).
 A limited number of kits are available to private well owners in Mills County.
 The grant pays for both nitrate and coliform bacteria testing and other tests can be run as well for a minimal fee.
-Additionally, if wells test high in nitrates but have safe bacteria levels, funds are available through UHL to further analyze the nature of the contamination.
+Additionally, if wells test high in nitrates but have safe bacteria levels, funds are available through SHL to further analyze the nature of the contamination.

 Interested parties should call or stop by our offices to fill out an informational form and schedule an appointment to have their private well water sampled.